cganoo/codecamptweetsearcher/README.md

 ========

 A simple AWS Lambda function written in Java which reads data (tweets) stored in S3 and indexes it into an ElasticSearch cluster.

-Used as a demo for my [Socal CodeCamp 2015](http://socalcodecamp.net/) talk
+Used as a demo in my [Socal CodeCamp 2015](http://socalcodecamp.net/) talk.
+You can find slides from that talk [here](http://www.slideshare.net/caganoo/socal-code-camp-2015-an-introduction-to-java-8).

 ## How to use this?